Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Typical church lifting equipment

-Lifting equipment includes any powered or non-powered equipment for lifting or lowering loads.
-It includes any attachments used for anchoring, fixing, or supporting loads (such as chains, eyebolts, etc.).
+Broadly speaking, lifting equipment includes any powered or non-powered equipment for lifting or lowering loads.
+It includes any attachments used for anchoring, fixing, or supporting loads, such as chains and eyebolts.

-Some churches do have large, heavy, ornate font covers that are raised and lowered by a system of pulleys with counterweights.
+Some churches have ornate font covers that are raised and lowered by a system of pulleys.
 Similar mechanisms are also used to raise and lower other fixtures, such as large candelabras.

-In larger churches, you may find other lifting equipment, including chair and passenger lifts, hoists, and occasionally other lifting equipment associated with construction work.
+In larger churches, you may find other lifting equipment, such as chair and passenger lifts, hoists, and lifting equipment associated with construction work.

 Making sure lifting equipment is safe